DarrnP/The-Cutting-Edge-School-YT-Report/README.md

     ),
     [Distinct Views])

-Here the summarize function creates a new table "Distinct Views" which has attributes id and max of view count.
+Here the summarize function creates a new table "Distinct Views" which has column max of view count.
 Hence now for every id there is only one view count.
 After making the new table we can easily use the sumx function.

 The same formula was followed for like and comment count